-CCS students who fail to achieve sufficient academic progress will be placed on financial aid probation concurrent with the academic probation period.
-If at the end of a semester or upon semester review, the CCS faculty advisor determines that a student is failing SAP, the student will be placed on academic probation by the university for the following semester but will remain eligible to receive Title IV funding.
+CCS students who fail to achieve sufficient academic progress will be placed on probation concurrent with the academic probation period.
+If at the end of a semester or upon semester review, the CCS faculty advisor determines that a student is failing SAP, the student will be placed on academic probation by the university for the following semester and will not be eligible to receive Title IV funding.
 During this period, the student will receive academic support and monitoring from the CCS program instructors, mentors, and their advisor.
 At the end of the probation semester, the university will determine whether the student is or is not making SAP.
 If the student progress is sufficient, it will be documented.
-If the student is not making SAP then the student will be made ineligible for Title IV funding.
 The student has the right to appeal the decision by requesting a meeting with the university financial aid office, faculty advisor and CCS director.

 During the period the student is ineligible for Title IV funding the student will be closely monitored for academic progress that shows evidence of sufficient improvement.
 At the end of that semester, the university will determine if the student is making SAP or not.
 If not, the student remains ineligible for Title IV funding and will be required to meet with their CCS advisor to determine whether the student will remain in the CCS program.
+In some cases, the university may make this decision.